There's a reason we don't outsource parenting to AI.

 That's the work only you can do.

 In our family, we read broadly but carefully.
 We don't aim for an echo chamber: we aim for sharpened discernment.
+Erik wrote more about that in Recovering the Lost Art of Discernment.
 When a character chooses injustice over compassion, we pause.
 When an author presents a decidedly different worldview as ordinary or even admirable, we name it.
 We ask: How does this differ from what we believe is good and true and right?
 We hold it up against what we know to be honorable, just, worthy of our attention.

 Shelf Checkout helps us know what we're walking into.
 The discernment happens around the dinner table.